To create a path, just click on "Add a path".

 While adding the element, decide who should be notified about certain events, that's up to you.

 When you're done with the elements, you can also add competences that users will gain after completing the path.
-Just go to the "Competences" tab and, just as with the elements, choose them from the list and add them.
+Just go to the "Skills" tab and, just as with the elements, choose them from the list and add them.

 "Assignments" and "Assignments to groups" work the same way - they allow you to choose users or whole groups of users that will have access to the path and the elements inside.
 Both users and groups are chosen from the list (exactly like elements or competences).